barnscott/newworkspaceshortcut-barnix.io/README.md

 Before submitting a PR:

 - Update `CHANGELOG.md` with a summary of the changes.
-- Update `metadata.json` to reflect the supported GNOME versions.
+- Update `metadata.json` to reflect the supported GNOME versions, and bump its `version`.
+- Recompile the schema if you changed it: `glib-compile-schemas newworkspaceshortcut@barnix.io/schemas/`.
+The output is gitignored and must not be committed.
+- Build the upload archive with `bin/packager.sh` (see [Packaging a release](#packaging-a-release)).

 ### Build and debugging